manifesting-ba/google-ads/README.md

 This project focuses on analyzing one major Google Ads campaign promoting the company’s courses.
 By cleaning, consolidating, and synthesizing this data, the analysis aims to uncover actionable insights that will **improve campaign efficiency** and overall **business performance**.

 Insights and recommendations are provided on the following key areas:
-- Ad Performance Analysis: Evaluation of ROAS, Ad Cost, CPC, and CTR to understand what drives successful ads.
+- Ad Performance Analysis: Evaluation of ROAS, Ad Cost, CPC, and CTR to identify the drivers of high- and low-performing ads.
-- Time-Based Performance: Identifying weekday and monthly patterns through CTR, CVR, Average Cost per Ad and ROAS to uncover seasonality and guide budget allocation.
+- Time-Based Performance: Identifying weekday and monthly patterns through CTR, CVR, Average Cost per Ad and ROAS to uncover seasonality.
-- Keyword Analysis: Assessment of ROAS, CPA, CTR, CVR, and Average Impressions per Ad to understand keyword performance.
+- Keyword Effectiveness: Assessment of ROAS, CPA, CTR, CVR, and Average Impressions per Ad to determine the efficiency and scalability of individual keywords.
-- Device Trends: Understanding how different devices contribute to campaign outcomes (ROAS, CPA, CTR, CVR).
+- Device Trends: Analysis of ROAS, CPA, CTR, and CVR across devices to discover the strengths of each device.

 The SQL queries used to inspect and clean the data for this analysis can be found here